 My Live Event

-Neil Patel (who I do the Marketing School podcast with) and I are doing a live event in downtown Los Angeles in Q2 of 2019 (no exact date yet).
-You can go to singlegrain.com/dtla for more info.
-We are only opening this to 500 people and tickets are limited, so be quick if you want to come along.
+Neil Patel (whom I do the Marketing School podcast with) and I did a live event in downtown Los Angeles in Q2 last year.
+We only opened this to 500 people and tickets were limited (FOMO, anyone?).